The Empty Room Inside Loneliness

 What if it used to be inside?

-Now the voice behind the counter is not friendly.
-It is tired, sarcastic, prosecutorial.
+The voice behind the counter is no longer friendly.
+It is tired, prosecutorial, and very well organized.
 It remembers every failure with excellent indexing.
 It brings up old files.
-It has receipts.
 It says: you are fifty-one.
-You are divorced.
 Your money is uncertain.
 Your career went sideways.
 Your education was real but did not save you.
-You worked in America and came back to Calcutta, and now look, the ceiling fan is making that wobbling sound again and even the fan seems to have more momentum than your life.
+You worked in America and came back to Calcutta, and now the ceiling fan seems to have more momentum than your life.

 This is where loneliness becomes dangerous.
-Not because no one is in the room, but because someone is in the room and he is not kind.
+Not because no one is in the room, but because someone is in the room and he is unkind.

-Then, as if this were not enough, the mind grows philosophical.
-A healthy mind uses philosophy the way a cook uses salt.
-A depressed mind uses philosophy the way a drunk man uses kerosene near a stove.
+Then the mind grows philosophical, which sounds noble but can be a nuisance.
+A steady mind uses philosophy the way a cook uses salt.
+A distressed mind uses philosophy the way a careless man uses kerosene near a stove.
 Suddenly you are not merely lonely.
 You are thinking about loneliness.
 Then you are thinking about why you are thinking about loneliness.
-Then you are ashamed of being lonely.
 Then you examine the shame.
 Then you distrust the examination.
-Then you become a committee investigating a committee that was formed because the first committee lost the minutes.
+Then you become a committee investigating a committee formed because the first committee lost the minutes.

 This is the hall of mirrors.

-You enter looking for one missing companion and find reflections multiplying like cheap plastic buckets in a wholesale market.
+You enter looking for one missing companion and find reflections multiplying like plastic buckets in a wholesale market.
 Social loneliness.
 Emotional loneliness.
 Intellectual loneliness.
-Bodily loneliness.
-Historical loneliness.
-The loneliness of not being touched.
-The loneliness of not being understood.
 The loneliness of not being useful.
 The loneliness of having lived too many lives to fit into one neat biography.

-They all stand there, these versions of the self, like passengers at Sealdah station after an announcement nobody can hear properly.
+They stand there like passengers at Sealdah station after an announcement nobody can hear properly.

 One of them is missing.